datahub-project/datahub/docs/how/search.md

 Search results appear ranked by their relevance.
 In self-hosted DataHub ranking is based on how closely the query matched textual fields of an asset and its metadata.
 In Managed DataHub, ranking is based on a combination of textual relevance, usage (queries / views), and change frequency.

 With better metadata comes better results.
-Learn more about ingestion technical metadata here in the [Metadata-ingestion](../architecture/metadata-ingestion.md) guide.
+Learn more about ingestion technical metadata in the [metadata ingestion](../../metadata-ingestion/README.md) guide.

 ### Advanced queries